IRIE-ISH : A community tribute and memorial to Dr Benjamin Zephaniah

 www.memorialfamilyfund.org.uk/submit-event-zephaniah

-This is a multicultural (child-friendly) tribute and memorial event for a giant of our times.’
-Download the flyer here
+This was a multicultural (child-friendly) tribute and memorial event for a giant of our times.’
+See the event flyer here

 Empty detention unit